 Canada Permanent Building at 320 Bay Street.

 This art deco beauty opened in 1930 as a bank.
 Its glorious soaring banking hall and lobby with stunning brass features must have give customers much joy when they visited in the old days.
 Unfortunately the building is no longer used as a bank; instead it houses offices for the fortunate few.
-(Thanks to Doors Open Toronto we got to pretend we were one of them for a short time!)
 Here are a couple of shots of the art deco details.
 Look at the lamps (those are reproductions, but still!) ....

 and the original brass doors: